-Stray articles are kept in the Main Office.
+Stray articles are kept in the Main Office and also on the lost and found table located across the hall from the Counseling Office.
 Items found should be turned in to the Main Office.
 Many articles are turned in regularly.
-Students who have lost items should check for them in the Main Office.
+Students who have lost items should check for them in the Main Office and at the lost and found table.